treebeardtech/nbmake-action/docs/index.md

 The notebook uses some cloud credentials to call an API, saves an image to an output directory, and calls a separate python script.
 `cd examples/hello_treebeard`

 We recommend working in a python virtual environment.
-Ensure your python 3 environment has jupyter and treebeard installed, and then start jupyter in the project directory.
+Ensure your python (3.6 or higher) environment has jupyter and treebeard installed, and then start jupyter in the project directory.
 `jupyter notebook`

 Open `main.ipynb` and check out the examples.
 When you're ready, return to the command line and instruct treebeard to build the project on the cloud with: